Infant-Parent Training Institute

 Susan Sklan, MEd, LICSW

-Ms. Sklan is a clinical social worker with a background in child development from her years of experience in Early Intervention and overseeing a program for adolescent parents.
+Ms. Sklan is a clinical social worker with a background in child development from her years of experience in Early Intervention and directing a program for adolescent parents.
 She is a graduate of the Infant Mental Health Fellowship program at Boston Institute for Psychotherapy.
-Her practice and interests include therapeutic supports for the parent-infant and parent-child relationship, home visit based psychotherapy, consultation to early childhood programs, and the provision of clinical services to under-served populations.
-She is currently the clinical director of the Parents Program of the Newton Community Service Center and she has a private practice.
+Her practice and interests include therapeutic supports for the parent-infant and parent-child relationship, home visit based psychotherapy, mental health classroom consultation to early childhood programs, the provision of clinical services to under-served and at risk populations and on the macro-level, the development of collaborative networks of providers to strengthen supports for at risk families with infants and young children.
+She is currently the Program Director of Family ACCESS Counseling and Consultation Services.
+She teaches and provides supervision and consultation to other programs in the area.

 Eda Spielman, PsyD